solana-labs/solana/book/src/block-confirmation.md

   be baked into the fullnode code.
 The fullnode code queries the bank for all accounts owned by the vote program.

-* Voting ballets do not contain a PoH hash.
+* Voting ballots do not contain a PoH hash.
 The validator is only voting that it has observed an arbitrary block at some height.

-* Voting ballets do not contain a hash of the bank state.
+* Voting ballots do not contain a hash of the bank state.
 Without that hash, there is no evidence that the validator executed the transactions and verified there were no double spends.